dalath/room-sprawl/CONTRIBUTING.md

 Look at the setupRooms method in main.js.
 Simplest way to start would be to copy-and-paste an existing line and make your changes to it.
 To see how your particular room fits into the sprawl, have a look at [MAP.txt](MAP.txt)

+##Testing
+When testing your changes, or when simply debugging, you can run your branched version of the program from the command line using the following command:

+###open ./index.html

 ## TECH STUFF
 I use Github Desktop to make it all simpler, but whatever way you do your GIT should be fine.